 Tapeta is very similar to Polytrack.
 There’s almost no kickback and they say that it’s more versatile than Polytrack.
 It’s a very fair surface to race, and would be quite similar to Good on a turf track – as similar as all weather could be anyway!

 A while ago Wolverhampton changed their course from Polytrack to Tapeta and now Newcastle has it too.

 Then we have Fibresand at Southwell.
-It’s completely different to Polytrack and Tapeta and Southwell is the only course to use it.
+It’s completely different to Polytrack and Tapeta and Southwell is the only course to use it, however this later changed as you can read below.
 It’s much slower than the other two surfaces, and it’s a lot harder work for the horses.
 If Polytrack was similar to Good ground on turf, then Fibresand would be very similar to Soft.
 That would be the best way to understand the differences.